rob-derosa/Hunt/README.md

 * Treasure
   * A treasure consists of a hint and a tagged photograph supplied by the Coordinator.
   * There must be at least 2 treasures added to the game before it can be started.
-  * Photos taken by the Coordinator are analyzed by [Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) and a set of associated tags is presented, of which up to 2 can be selected.
+  * Photos taken by the Coordinator are analyzed by
+    * [Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) and a set of associated tags is presented, of which up to 2 can be selected.
+Generic treasures are acquired if the player snaps a pucture of the object and the analyzation result contains at least one of the tags assigned to the treasure.
+    * [Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) where non-generic objects (landmarks, retail items, etc), are photographed 5 - 10 times from different angles which generates a trained model.
+Custom Vision treasures are acquired if the player snaps a picture of the object and the analyzation result is of .7 degree of probability of higher.
   * If teams solve the hint and take a photo of a similar object with any matching tags, the treasure is acquired.
   * As a Coordinator, when adding treasure, the hint should not give away the object - the intent is to make the players solve a riddle or puzzle and then take a photograph of the answer.